frankstepanski/primineo-tech-bootcamp/2-javascript/week3/readme.md

 }
 ```

-> Note: You will learn the difference between the two later in the cohort.

 Functions are invoked by referencing the function name and pairing it with a pair of parentheses `()`.
 Think of these parentheses as the button you are pushing to invoke the function.
 For example, to invoke our above written function we would simply type:

 ```js